janko-m/waldorfcamp-web/app/views/pricing.md

 ## Participation fee

-Participation fee which includes attendance to an unlimited number of workshops is 110 € per person, including children aged between 5 and 18.
-If you are staying 4 days or shorter, and don’t attend any workshop, the participation fee is optionaly.
-Participation fees should be paid into the Kvija’s bank account (before 15 April, 2014!).
+Participation fee for two weeks, which includes attendance to an unlimited number of workshops, is 110 € per person and the third week costs 60 €, including children aged between 5 and 18.
+Participation fees should be paid into the Kvija’s bank account.

 Families with two, three or more children may have following discounts for participation fee: